ChristopheBonnefoi/Manual_Archipelago_Mario_Kart_8/README.md

 ### Additional Explanations:
 For trophy-related checks (bronze, silver, and gold), obtaining the gold trophy will automatically validate the silver and bronze trophies.

+For cups, unlocking the tracks is validated for both Grand Prix and VS Race modes to avoid having to unlock the same tracks twice.

 ## Future Features (not guaranteed)
 - Introduce checks for Time Trial mode, requiring players to beat a ghost on each track.
 - Add checks and items for Race mode in the game.